Committee for 2020-2021

 The Librarians and Journal Editors spend most of they year collecting articles, quotes, and reports for the annual Oxford Mountaineering Journal, and then two frantic months putting it all together and getting it printed.
 They are also responsible for arranging journal exchanges with other mountaineering clubs, as well as selling advertising space.

 They also look after the Oxford Mountaineering Library, and are responsible for the general maintenance of the collection as well as any new purchases.

-The Webmaster is responsible for the upkeep of this website.
+The Webmaster is responsible for the upkeep of this website and organising the stash.

 Full of controversial opinions such as "climbing is training for alpinism".
 Spent her childhood hopping around High Tatras.
 Having joined OUMC at the start of her PhD she has discovered the joy of 'trad' and British climbing ethics (in endless beverage-spiced GA arguments).
 With no particular talent, car or gear but only sheer enthusiasm, she spends ~70% of her weekends outdoors - PhD on the other hand...
 Can be found on a morning Brookes session or in North Wales seconding a big multi-pitch (because leading is hard...).

 The welfare representative's role is to ensure that members of the club have someone to turn to in confidence for matters ranging from anxiety and health (mental or physical) to anonymous feedback on the club or its members.
 They can be contacted directly by email or social media, or anonymously via a form (found on the website).
 They serve the individual first, and act as an interface with the committee.